-Since 2010, a series of field surveys undertaken by Maarschalk & Partners Inc. recorded berm-height at 10 fixed points along a transect between two base stations on either side of the berm (Table 5).
+Since 2010, a series of field surveys undertaken by Maarschalk & Partners Inc. recorded berm-height at 10 fixed points along a transect between two base stations on either side of the berm (Table 6).
 These surveys were undertaken monthly on behalf of the Kouga Municipality.
-The data show that the average height of the berm separating the lagoon and nearshore has flatted out to a much lower level compared to 2010 and at the time of the final survey in 2015, berm height averaged 1.59 m MSL (Figure 7).
-Results therefore, are in accordance with the low breaching levels of 1.4 m MSL quoted by DWAF (2006b).
+The data show that the average height of the berm separating the estuary and nearshore has flatted out to a much lower level compared to 2010 and at the time of the final survey in 2015, berm height averaged 1.59 m MSL (Figure 7).
+Results therefore, are in accordance with current knowledge the low breaching levels of 1.9 m MSL (Huizinga and project team, pers. comm.).
+Recent results suggest that a value of 1.9 m corrects for MSL readings is more accurate, than the 1.4 m MSL value as quoted by DWAF (2006b).
 At such low levels scouring benefits are greatly reduced.
 Sample size was not identical each year and no survey was undertaken in 2012, but a sequential trend of a diminishing height of the berm emerges.

-Table 5The number of readings to determine average berm height (Sample size) done each year between 2010 and 2015 inclusive.
+Table 6The number of readings to determine average berm height (Sample size) done each year between 2010 and 2015 inclusive.
 Maximum number of readings would be 120 if a survey of the 10 fixed points across the berm (East - West) was done every month.